HugoISEP/Dataiku-millenium-falcon-challenge-R2D2-CLI/README.md

 1. [millennium-falcon.json file](./millennium-falcon.json) containing all the configuration about the Millennium Falcon.
 2. [empire.json](./empire.json) containing all the information about the Empire.

-The project is working with a sqlite database, the configuration file in the root of the project:
+The project is working with a sqlite database, the configuration file is in the root of the project:
 - [universe.db](universe.db) for the schema and default dataset.
 It is set from the [millennium-falcon.json](./millennium-falcon.json) but can be change dynamically.